Skip to content

 Field exists - The returned type matches the type of the field

-Field does not exist - Handler object
+Field doesn't exist - Handler object

 Path is namespace and has field